ncourty/ncourty.github.io/content/authors/admin/_index.md

 ## Biography

 <div style="text-align: justify">
 Welcome !
 I am a Full Professor at <a href="http://www.univ-ubs.fr"> University Bretagne Sud</a> since 2018.
-I obtained my PhD degree in 2002 from INSA Rennes and my 'Habilitation à diriger des recherches' in.
-2013, on the topic of computer graphics and animation (avatars, crowds), with a specialization in data-driven methods.
-I now lead the <a href="https://www-obelix.irisa.fr">Obelix</a> team in <a href="https://www.irisa.fr/">IRISA</a>, which research contributions lie at the crossroad of machine learning and Earth Observation.
+I obtained my PhD degree in 2002 from INSA Rennes and my 'Habilitation à diriger des recherches' in 2013, on the topic of computer graphics and animation (avatars, crowds), with a specialization in data-driven methods.
+I now lead the <a href="https://www-obelix.irisa.fr">Obelix</a> team at <a href="https://www.irisa.fr/">IRISA</a>, which research contributions lie at the crossroad of machine learning and Earth Observation.
 I am an experienced researcher in the domain of machine learning and AI.
 Among others, I have published several papers in top tier machine learning conferences (NeurIPS, ICLR, ICML, AISTATS, etc.), computer vision (IEEE TPAMI, ECCV, ACCV) and remote sensing (IEEE TGRS, ISPRS journal).
 From 2014, I developed an expertise in the domain of optimal transport and related applications to machine learning.
-From 2020, I am the principal invesitgator in an ANR Chair program on AI (OTTOPIA), on the topic of applied optimal transport for Remote Sensing.
+From 2020, I am the principal investigator in an ANR Chair program on AI (OTTOPIA), on the topic of applied optimal transport for Remote Sensing.
 </div>
 </br>